Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 What are some good web hosts?

 When your site gets very popular, you can think about upgrading to dedicated or cloud hosting.
 One important thing to think about: hosting is always a moving target.
-This list could change.
-A couple companies that I used to happily recommend ended up causing problems for me and my clients.
-These days many of my colleagues are very happy with Siteground.
+Any host may change over time.
+A couple of companies that I used to happily recommend ended up causing problems for me and my clients.
+WPEngine is a nice host for WordPress sites.
+They cost more, but offer some nice features such as automated staging systems for testing before going live.

 I’m getting an error on my site.
 Can you fix that?